secondbitcoin/secondbitcoin/README.md

 **Do not confuse this with official Bitcoin/BTC/Bitcoin Core** - despite all the original branding and text being preserved, this is a completely separate network and software implementation running on an independent blockchain.

-This project serves as a testing ground for blockchain technology exploration and cryptocurrency development, providing developers and researchers with an environment to experiment with Bitcoin-based protocols without affecting the main Bitcoin network.

 ## Features

 - **Genesis Fork**: Built from Bitcoin's original genesis block